 Your treatment will depend on your individual condition.
 For many movement disorders, including Parkinson’s disease, medications are available that are very helpful.
 Movement disorders can also be helped with physical therapy and occupational therapy.
 Botulinum toxin (i.e. Botox) can be used for people with dystonia to help relax the muscles.

 Deep brain stimulation is a surgery for people with advanced Parkinson’s disease, dystonia and other tremors.
 It’s similar to a pacemaker, except it’s for the brain instead of the heart.
 The implanted device delivers electrical stimulation to the brain to change signaling in the brain, which in turn helps relieve symptoms.

-We also participate in clinical trials that patients are open to join and we will discuss those options during the course of treatment.
+We also participate in clinical trials that patients are welcome to join and we will discuss those options during the course of treatment.

 We are aware of many community resources that you could benefit from and will guide you to those educational and support programs.
 You also have access to the movement disorders social worker if you are interested in individual or group counseling.

 Schedule an appointment by calling us at 734-764-6831.